HansiMcKlaus/AudioSpectrumVisualizer/README.md

 Color names are equal to the named colors supported by HTML and CSS: [Overview of named colors](https://htmlcolorcodes.com/color-names/).<br>
 Custom colors can be added to the `colors` dictionary in `color.py` in the form of `"<color name>": [R, G, B],`.

+`-cg, --catgirl` Adds catgirl in radial visualization.
+Default: False

+A `.png` named `catgirl.png` must exist in the same directory.